maklipsa/szymonwarda/_posts/2019-12-01-RavenDBvsMongoDB.md

 This approach is more complicated, but allows for a few key features:

 - [**Dynamic database distribution**](https://ravendb.net/docs/article-page/4.2/csharp/server/clustering/distribution/distributed-database#dynamic-database-distribution).
 The cluster will rearrange which node is storing which database in case of a cluster node failure, or adding a new node to the cluster.
 - **Variable consensus level.** By default, the data is assumed as saved when one node accepts it.
-Then it is replicated to other master nodes.
+Then it is replicated to other primary nodes.
 For special operations, the client can define that he wants to wait for replication to other nodes.

 ### RavenDB horizontal scaling